 In addition, sales of our products are affected by the reimbursement policies imposed by third-party payers, including governments, private insurance plans and managed care providers and may be affected by regulatory, clinical and guideline developments and domestic and international trends toward managed care and healthcare cost containment as well as U.S. legislation affecting pharmaceutical pricing and reimbursement.
 Government and others' regulations and reimbursement policies may affect the development, usage and pricing of our products.
 In addition, we compete with other companies with respect to some of our marketed products as well as for the discovery and development of new products.
 We believe that some of our newer products, product candidates or new indications for existing products, may face competition when and as they are approved and marketed.
 Our products may compete against products that have lower prices, established reimbursement, superior performance, are easier to administer, or that are otherwise competitive with our products.
 In addition, while we routinely obtain patents for our products and technology, the protection offered by our patents and patent applications may be challenged, invalidated or circumvented by our competitors and there can be no guarantee of our ability to obtain or maintain patent protection for our products or product candidates.
 We cannot guarantee that we will be able to produce commercially successful products or maintain the commercial success of our existing products.
 Our stock price may be affected by actual or perceived market opportunity, competitive position, and success or failure of our products or product candidates.
 Further, the discovery of significant problems with a product similar to one of our products that implicate an entire class of products could have a material adverse effect on sales of the affected products and on our business and results of operations.

-The scientific information discussed in this news release relating to new indications for our products is preliminary and investigative and is not part of the labeling approved by the U.S. Food and Drug Administration (FDA) for the products.
-The products are not approved for the investigational use(s) discussed in this news release, and no conclusions can or should be drawn regarding the safety or effectiveness of the products for these uses.
+The scientific information discussed in this news release relating to new indications for our products is preliminary and investigative and is not part of the labeling approved by the U.S. Food and Drug Administration (

 3 Malumbres, M. and Barbacid, M. RAS oncogenes: the first 30 years.
 Nature Reviews Cancer.
 3:459-65, 2003.